dart-lang/site-www/CONTRIBUTING.md

 ## Updating code samples

-If your PR changes Dart code within a page, you'll probably need to change it in two places:
+If your PR changes Dart code within a page, you'll probably need to change the code in two places:

-1. In a markdown file for the page.
+1. In a `.md` file for the page.
-2. In a Dart file under the `/examples` directory.
+2. In a `.dart` file under the `/examples` directory.

 For example, say  you want to change the following code in the [language tour](https://www.dartlang.org/guides/language/language-tour):